crslegend/gds-ace/README.md

 # ShortenLah!

 ShortenLah! is a URL shortener and can be accessed [here](https://shortenlah.vercel.app/) publicly.
 It is implemented using [Next.js](https://nextjs.org/) and deployed on the [Vercel Platform](https://vercel.com/).
-Shortened URLs are persisted on a hosted MongoDB instance.
+Shortened URLs are persisted in MongoDB Atlas database.

 *If above hyperlink for ShortenLah! does not work, it can be accessed at https://shortenlah.vercel.app/.*